Child abductions in the Russo-Ukrainian war

-During the Russo-Ukrainian War, Russia has forcibly transferred almost 20,000 Ukrainian children to areas under its control, assigned them Russian citizenship, forcibly adopted them into Russian families, and created obstacles for their reunification with their parents and homeland.
-The United Nations has stated that these deportations constitute war crimes.
+During the Russo-Ukrainian war, Russia has forcibly transferred almost 20,000 Ukrainian children to areas under its control, assigned them Russian citizenship, forcibly adopted them into Russian families, and created obstacles for their reunification with their parents and homeland.
 The International Criminal Court (ICC) has issued arrest warrants for President of Russia Vladimir Putin (who has explicitly supported the forced adoptions, including by enacting legislation to facilitate them) and Children's Rights Commissioner Maria Lvova-Belova for their alleged involvement.
 According to international law, including the 1948 Genocide Convention, such acts constitute genocide if done with intent to destroy, in whole or in part, a nation or ethnic group.
 (Note: Article II.
 In the present Convention, genocide means any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such: ...

 (e) Forcibly transferring children of the group to another group.)

 Ukrainian children have been abducted by the Russian state after their parents had been arrested by Russian occupation authorities or killed in the invasion, or after becoming separated from their parents in an active war zone.
 Children have also been abducted from Ukrainian state institutions in occupied areas, and through children's "summer camps" on Russian territory.
 The abducted children have been subject to Russification; raising children of war in a foreign nation and culture may constitute an act of genocide if intended to erase their national identity.

 Ukrainian authorities have verified the identities of over 19,000 abducted children, compiling and actively updating the data as part of an online platform: "Children of War".
 Russian authorities have claimed that over 700,000 Ukrainian children have been transferred by mid-2023, and Ukraine's ombudsman on children's rights believes that the actual number of abducted children may be in the hundreds of thousands.
 A charitable organisation, Save Ukraine, facilitates the repatriation and family reunification of abducted Ukrainian children.
-Daria Herasymchuk is Ukraine's Presidential Commission for Children's Rights and Child Rehabilitation officer.

-In August 2025, Russian occupation authorities in Ukraine created an internet based catalogue where Russians can choose Ukrainian children based on photos and descriptions like "obedient" or "calm", and filtering on age, eye color and hair color.
+In August 2025, Russian occupation authorities in Ukraine created an internet based catalogue where Russians can choose Ukrainian children based on photos and descriptions like "obedient" or "calm", and filtering by age, eye color and hair color.
+A UN inquiry found Russian forces guilty of war crimes and crimes against humanity, consisting of forcible transfer, deportation and enforced disappearance.

 History

 2010s

-Russia started transferring children from Ukrainian territories in 2014, the first year of the Russo-Ukrainian War.
+Russia started transferring children from Ukrainian territories in 2014, the first year of the Russo-Ukrainian war.
 The first such large-scale program was initiated by Russian charity celebrity Elizaveta Glinka.
 In early February 2022, Russia "evacuated" 500 supposed orphans from Donetsk Oblast to Russian territory.